 Caroline (Carly) Manion, Member of the CIES 2023 Planning Committee

-Caroline (Carly) Manion is an Assistant Professor and Director of the Comparative, International and Development Education (CIDE) collaborative specialization and research center (CIDEC) at the Ontario Institute for Studies in Education, University of Toronto (OISE/UT).
+Caroline (Carly) Manion is an Associate Professor and Director of the Comparative, International and Development Education (CIDE) collaborative specialization and research center (CIDEC) at the Ontario Institute for Studies in Education, University of Toronto (OISE/UT).
 Her research, teaching and advocacy are rooted in the principles of equality and social justice, with specific areas of work including gender (with an intersectional lens), international education policies and governance, and teachers and teacher development.
 Carly has been an active member and leader in CIES, including service as the Gender and Education Standing Committee (GEC) Co-Chair and was the Academic Program Coordinator for three annual meetings (2014; 2016; 2020).
 In April 2021, Carly began a three-year term as CIES Historian.

 Peter Moyi, Member of the CIES 2023 Planning Committee